gvwilson/sensibleadventures/booksters-apprentice.md

 where back was."

 Thomas crossed his arms.
-"By my eyes, they're as bad as the waiters in Anyalcze," he said to Razi.
+"By my eyes, they're as bad as the waiters in Gandan," he said to Razi.
 "Do you have any suggestions?
 Wait!"
 He snapped his fingers.
-"Perhaps you could ask Lady Kembe to pass on a message on my behalf?
-She *is* so much better at this kind of thing than I am."
+"Perhaps you could ask Lady Kembe to give Lady Jangchup a message on my behalf?
+She is so good at whispering in people's ears."

 Razi raised his palms in apology.
 "Perhaps the best thing would be if you carried your message back to Gandan yourself."